choria-io/aaasvc/README.md

 19 replies max: 161.60 min: 131.23 avg: 151.21
 ```

 The token is valid for a configurable period after which time another `mco login` will be required.
-Users are able to perform only the actions that he is entitled.
-Users have no SSL certificates of their own.
+Users are able to perform only the actions that they are entitled.
+Users have no SSL certificates of their own - a system wide certificate might be needed to connect to middleware if configured to require TLS.

 ## Status

 This is under active development, see the Issues list for current outstanding items.
+Documentation and deployment details are sparse while it's being worked on, though its functional and we are happy to help you on our slack channel.

 ## Features